Carola is a breast cancer survivor. She writes about health, chronic illness, and disabilities.

 I feel sad when some people recoiled after learning about my diagnosis.
 Cancer does not spread to others.
 People who have or are survivors need supportive friends who are not afraid and are willing to spend time with us.

 Certain Foods and Pesticides Are Carcinogenic

 Studies have shown that consuming low levels of pesticides are basically safe.
 High levels may slightly increase the risk of certain cancers.

 Claims that certain foods cause cancer are often not backed up by scientific evidence.
 However, an unhealthy diet can increase the risk of conditions such as heart disease and diabetes that elevate cancer risk.

 Some reports suggest that products containing parabens, aluminum compounds, and other substances may be harmful to the skin or the body.
 There is no conclusive evidence, however, that these products cause breast cancer, says the National Cancer Institute and other researchers.

 Microwaving Releases Harmful, Carcinogenic Substances

 Some people believe that using a microwave will release harmful material that will cause cancer.
 Containers that are labeled as microwave-safe containers, however, should be fine.
 Anything that is not labeled as microwave-safe may leech chemicals into food while being microwaved, but there is no scientific evidence so far that these chemicals are carcinogenic.

 The Mayo Clinic states that cancer cells are not affected by sugar intake.
-Sugar does not speed up cancer cell growth when ingested and does not slow down cancer cell growth when deprived of it.
-There is evidence, however, that consuming large amounts sugar can increase the risk of certain cancers.
+Sugar does not speed up cancer cell growth when ingested.
+However, there is evidence that consuming large amounts of sugar can increase the risk of certain cancers.